What are the chances I was exposed to DES?

 Possible generational affects from DES extending into the DES Grandchild generation (offspring born to DES Daughters or DES Sons), and into further generations, are under study.

 Among DES Granddaughters an important study found that they seem to have delayed menstrual regularity (meaning it takes longer to achieve predictable cycles) at higher rates than unexposed women.
+A study which appeared in Reproductive Toxicology in December 2018 states that DES Granddaughters have a higher risk of irregular menstruation, of going at least six weeks without a period and of having a preterm birth delivery than other women in the population whose mothers were not DES Daughters.
 The study also suggests the possibility that infertility may be more frequent in DES Granddaughters, and that’s being studied now.

-Among DES Sons, European studies found that they are born with hypospadius more frequently than unexposed men.
+Among DES Grandsons, European studies found that they are born with hypospadius more frequently than unexposed men.
 However in U.S. research that result has not been replicated.
 Hypospadius is a condition where the urethral opening on the penis is in the wrong place, emerging further down the penis shaft instead of at the tip.
+Studies done in both the Netherlands and France indicate that male children of DES Daughters may be at greater risk for this birth defect than unexposed individuals.
+Boys born to DES Sons appear to have an increased risk of micropenis and undescended testicles, found a recent small study out of France.
+Please see the DES Grandchildren page for more information.

 Studies have not found an increased cancer risk for DES Grandchildren, except for the possibility of a higher risk for ovarian cancer among DES Granddaughters.
 Researchers are studying this possibility further.